M4tt-/kafka-python-postgres-etl/README.md

 This project demonstrates a containerized, Python-based, streaming ETL pipeline.
 It is written in Python 3.6 (see `requirements.txt`).

+There are two main goals:
-The main goal is to monitor and store real-time streaming data from a fleet of vehicles.
+1. To (reliably) monitor and store real-time streaming data from a *fleet* of vehicles.
+2. To demonstrate how the infrastructure for such an application may be automatically provisioned (IAAC).

+Here's a short blurb about how it works:

 Each vehicle (`vehicle.Vehicle`) produces some data (in this revision, just position and speed over time plus some metadata) at small, regular time intervals.
-Each vehicle's data is sent to an HTTP server (`producer.Producer`), where it is transformed into a JSON string and published to a Kafka topic (default `test_topic`).
+Each vehicle's data is sent to a HTTP server (`producer.Producer`), where it is transformed into a JSON string and published to a Kafka topic (default `test_topic`).
-A Kafka consumer (`consumer.Consumer`) will consume the published JSON string from the topic, structure the data, and then insert it into a PostgreSQL database.
+A consumer (`consumer.Consumer`) will consume the published JSON string from the Kafka topic, structure the data, and then insert it into a PostgreSQL database.

 ## Getting Started

+The bash scripts rely on `jq` to parse JSON.
+If this is not installed in your environment, then run the following:

+    $sudo apt-get update
+    $sudo apt-get install jq

 Ensure a Docker daemon is running and there are no services occupying ports 9092, 5432, 2181, and 5000 (if these ports are not available, the host:container port mapping can be modified in `config.master`).